What exactly does The Sound of Home do?

 Course materials.
 The Sound of Home will only reimburse the cost of the course materials on submission of a valid invoice.

 Music instrument.
-If a music instrument is needed, The Sound of Home will refund the cost of renting the instrument for one year.
+If a music instrument is needed, The Sound of Home can refund, under certain conditions, the cost of renting the instrument for one year.

 Who does what?